CrimsonDevil333333/File-Janitor/readme.md

     python file_janitor.py
     ```

-4. In the application window, select a tool from the tabs, click the primary button to choose a folder, and let the scan run.
+4. Use the **Sidebar** to navigate between different tools.
-5. Review the results and use the provided options to manage your files.
+5. Select a folder and run the desired scan or operation.

 ## License